Proofs of network quantum nonlocality in continuous families of distributions

 Many of the initial demonstrations of nonlocality in networks were based in standard bipartite Bell nonlocality.
 For instance, Ref.~\cite{Gisin2017} showed that any entangled state that violates the CHSH inequality can be used to violate the bilocality inequality of Refs.~\cite{Branciard2010,Branciard2012}, and Ref.~\cite{Fritz2012} demonstrated that bipartite nonlocality can be ``disguised'' in networks, leading to network-nonlocal distributions.
 Examples of this phenomenon motivated the search of stronger definitions for nonlocality in networks, that are in closer relation to the network structure~\cite{pozas2021fullnn} and give a more pivotal role to entangled measurements~\cite{supicGenuine}.

 Recently, a family of quantum distributions in the triangle scenario [see Eq.~\eqref{eq:genuine} for its definition] was proven not to admit triangle-local models~\cite{renou2019genuine}.
 The proof, based on token-counting arguments~\cite{Renou2020PRA,Renou2020PRL}, does not resemble any connection to methods employed in standard Bell nonlocality.
 For this reason, it is commonly accepted as the first demonstration of genuinely quantum triangle nonlocality.
-Unfortunately, the proof technique used in Ref.~\cite{renou2019genuine} is tailored to the particular family of distributions, and thus distributions that are close to but outside the family (such as those arising in experimental realizations~\cite{abiuso2021quantum}) cannot be proven to be triangle-nonlocal using those methods.
+Unfortunately, the proof technique used in Ref.~\cite{renou2019genuine} is tailored to the particular family of distributions, and thus distributions that are close to but outside the family (such as those arising in experimental realizations~\cite{abiuso2021quantum}) cannot be proven to be triangle nonlocal using those methods.
 This has motivated the search of numerical approaches to estimate noise tolerance.
-Reference \cite{krivachy2019neural} uses a parameterization of triangle-local models based on machine learning, whereby the local responses of each of the parties are modeled as deep neural networks that process the systems received from the sources.
+Reference \cite{krivachy2019neural} uses a parametrization of triangle-local models based on machine learning, whereby the local responses of each of the parties are modeled as deep neural networks that process the systems received from the sources.
 This enables the leverage of the deep learning toolbox to the search of local models in networks.
-Surprisingly, this approach lead the authors to conjecture that the family of distributions of Ref.~\cite{renou2019genuine} was triangle-nonlocal well beyond the limits established by the original proof (see Fig.~\ref{fig:results}).
-However, the inherent features of the formalism of deep learning prevent this conjecture to become a rigorous demonstration.
+Surprisingly, this approach led the authors to conjecture that the family of distributions of Ref.~\cite{renou2019genuine} was triangle nonlocal well beyond the limits established by the original proof (see Fig.~\ref{fig:results}).
+However, the inherent features of the formalism of deep learning prevent this conjecture from becoming a rigorous demonstration.